 - The accommodations are only available during a specific period.
 Students who arrive prior to the official move-in date have to find their own accommodation for the period before the move-in date.

 - Guests are allowed for short visits.
 Pets are not allowed.

 Reservation of the dormitory accommodation

 - While filling in the application form for your exchange at the TUM, in the section Further information please inform us about your wish to accept the Service Package offer.
 Participants of the TUMexchange mobility program also have to do this in order to get one of the Service Packages.
-You will receive either a confirmation or a rejection from the TUM Global & Alumni Office via email in July for winter semester and in December for summer semester.
+You will receive either a confirmation or a rejection from the TUM Global & Alumni Office via email from mid-July for winter semester and from mid-December for summer semester.
 Until then, you can still change your mind.
 However, if you reject the dormitory place at this point, the TUM Global & Alumni Office cannot make you any further offer.

-- Those, who got one of the dormitory places, will receive a document called Acceptance of Accommodation letter together with the information about the rent payment from the Munich Student Union also via email approximately six weeks before the official move-in date.
+- Those, who got one of the dormitory places, will receive a document called Acceptance of Accommodation letter together with the information about the rent payment from the Munich Student Union also via email the latest six weeks before the official move-in date.

 - You have to sign this document and return it to the Munich Student Union in digital form before the deadline.
 By sending back the signed Acceptance of Accommodation letter, you commit yourself to renting and paying for the accommodation.

 - Three monthly rents and the refundable deposit must be transferred to the bank account of the Student Union before your arrival to Munich till the mentioned deadline.
 As soon as the Student Union receives the money, the dormitory accommodation will be reserved for you.

 - Additionally, you will receive important information about the key handover and the general location of the dormitory complex.